ISISNeutronMuon/MDANSE/Doc/pages/weights.rst

 Squared Weights
 ^^^^^^^^^^^^^^^

-For the DISF, GDISF, and EISF calculations all weights are squared prior to being rescaled.
+For the DISF, GDISF, EISF, and VHF (self-part) calculations all weights are squared prior to being rescaled.
 For the DOS, PACF, VACF, and PPS calculations the weights are squared prior to being rescaled for only the ``b_coherent`` or ``b_incoherent`` weights.
 In most cases the rescaled weights